pinopr/life/README.md

 This is a famous Persian proverb:
 > جواب ابلهان خاموشیست

+### Examples
+This really shouldn't need examples, since anyone you interact with will say foolish things at some point, your job is to recognise it, not get emotional, swallow your ego and stay silent.

 ## Nothing is worth going the extra mile
 Wanting something really badly, stretching yourself to get it, putting in extra effort beyond your normal threshold... you get the idea.
 All of these are bound to result in disappointment in the future.
 Because no material thing in this world is ever worth it really when you sit down and think about it.